Maryland 2019 Acceptance Rate: Class of 2023

 Student Life at Maryland

-Maryland has hundreds of student organizations, covering academic interests, creative and performing arts, cultural and racial initiatives, gender and sexuality affinity groups, government and politics interests, and various media and publications.
+Maryland has hundreds of student organizations, covering academic interests, creative and performing arts, cultural and racial initiatives, gender and sexuality affinity groups, government and political interests, and various media and publications.

 Here’s a sampling of Maryland’s student activities: